kmbreeden21/IRP_typicality/README.md

 ### image-list.js

-imageList: an array of strings representing the file locations for all images to be shown in the experiment
-categoryMappings: an array of image_file category name: plural category for prompt for every image.
+**imageList**: an array of strings representing the file locations for all images to be shown in the experiment **categoryMappings**: an array of image_file category name: plural category for prompt for every image.
   * i.e. abacus1.png image file --> abacus: abacuses in the categoryMapping array
   * this category mapping array must be in the order of the files in the images directory.